virtual-labs/exp-peer-to-peer-systems-chord-iiith/experiment/theory.md

 *Inline Exercise 2*: Argue that above routine reduces the search space by at least half.

-It directly follows from Exercise 2 that in O(log n) steps, required node is found.
+**Complexity of Search** : It directly follows from Exercise 2 that in O(log n) steps, required node is found.

 **Corner case** : In practice, exact match between hash of key and hash of node is very rare.